tommhan/hello-world/README.md

 #hello- world
-Hello world repository for git tutorial.
+Hello World repository for git tutorial.
-This is example repository for Git tutorialon https://www.w3schools.com This repository is build step by step in the tutorial.
+This is example repository for Git tutorial on https://www.w3schools.com

+This repository is build step by step in the tutorial.

+It now includes steps for GitHub